-- 1. Configuration: Before PICO can begin navigating its environment, its sensors and actuators need to be appropriately initialized and ready to receive or transmit data to PICO's main controller.
+- 1. Configuration: Before PICO can begin navigating its environment, its sensors and actuators need to be appropriately initialized and ready to receive instructions or transmit valid sensor data.
 Any additional variable/data object memory allocations will also take place during the configuration phase.
 This phase would typically run only when PICO is first powered on. - 2.
-Sensing: PICO's sensors are constantly analysing its environment in terms of its distance to nearby objects, as well as the states of its actuators in terms of the amount translational and rotational motion, control effort for actuation, etc. This data is saved into a World Model so that subsequent functions can access these sensor readings for further processing. - 3.
+Sensing: PICO's sensors are constantly analysing its environment in terms of its distance to nearby objects, as well as the states of its actuators in terms of the amount translational and rotational motion, control effort for actuation, etc. This data is saved into a "World Model" so that subsequent functions can access these sensor readings for further processing. - 3.
 Environment Mapping: PICO needs to be capable of recognizing and remembering its environment as it progresses through its tasks.
 This will give it the ability to "know" its position within its operating environment, by recognizing and distinguishing between walls, corners, exit/entry points, etc., and on a higher level, to even identify how to return to a room that it has already visited.
-The Environment Mapping function will create an environment map of PICO's surroundings in the World Model using the data previously recorded in the World Model set, and this map could then be used by the Control Planning function to plan PICO's movements. - 4.
-Control Planning: With the generated map and sensor data, PICO can evaluate the control action it needs to take to achieve its current objective.
+In situations where no map is provided before hand, the Environment Mapping function will create an environment map of PICO's surroundings in the World Model using the data previously recorded in the World Model set, and this map could then be used by any path planning or motion output functions. - 4.
+Trajectory Planning: With the generated map and sensor data, PICO can evaluate the control action it needs to take to achieve its current objective.
 For example, in the Escape Room challenge, this could be the trajectory it would have to traverse to reach the exit of the room.
-Control planning also ensures that the planned trajectories keep PICO from bumping into any walls or obstacles. - 5.
-Locomotion: The Locomotion functions of PICO will handle all tasks pertaining to motion.
-Using PICO's holonomic base, this function will determine the type of motion (translational, rotational or a combination of both) PICO has to undertake to follow the provided trajectory from the Control Planning function.
-A higher implementation of this function would also include actuating PICOs motors with smooth acceleration profiles to avoid uncontrolled jerks in motion.
+Trajectory planning also ensures that the planned traversal path keeps PICO from bumping into any walls or obstacles.